MirkoAb/cpu-scheduler/README.md

-# CPU Scheduling Simulator — FCFS (C Project)
+# CPU Scheduling Simulator (C Project)

-This is a simple Operating System scheduling simulator written in **pure C**.
+This project is an Operating System CPU Scheduling Simulator written in C.

-The project implements **only one algorithm**:
-## 1️⃣ FCFS — First Come First Served
-The simplest CPU scheduling method where processes are executed in the order they arrive.
+It implements four classic CPU scheduling algorithms:
+- First-Come-First-Served (FCFS)
+- Shortest Job First (SJF)
+- Priority Scheduling
+- Round Robin (RR, Time Quantum = 2)

+The simulator demonstrates:
+- Step-by-step CPU timeline
+- Order of execution
+- Burst time execution slices (RR)
+- Completion time of each process
+- Waiting time
+- Turnaround time
+- Summary results table for each algorithm

 ---

+## How the Program Works

+The user enters:
+- Number of processes
+- Burst Time for each process
+- Priority (lower number = higher priority)

+Then the program automatically runs all algorithms:
+1. FCFS
+2. SJF
+3. Priority Scheduling
+4. Round Robin

+For each algorithm, the simulator prints:
+- Timeline (example: Time 0 -> 3 : P1 running)
+- Completion time of each process
+- Waiting time
+- Turnaround time
+- A formatted summary table

+---

-## ▶️ How to Compile and Run
+## How to Compile and Run

 ```bash
 # Linux / macOS